Resilient dollar puts gold on track for weekly dip - Up News Info

 Limiting gold’s losses, yields on U.S. Treasuries eased after an auction of $16 billion in 10-year TIPS was bid at a record low.

-In other precious metals, silver slipped 0.6% to $25.30 an ounce and was set for a third consecutive weekly fall.
+Silver slipped 1.2% to $25.15 per ounce, and was set for a third consecutive weekly fall.